 Fleep: the European cloud

 Fleep is a cloud-based, open communication platform.
 The start-up behind the software is based in Estonia and the team of developers already have relevant experience working on the renowned Microsoft service known as Skype.
-The cloud server has an Amazon EC2 data centre in Dublin.
+The cloud server has an Amazon EC2 data center in Dublin.
 The application began in 2013 and now functions with Mac, Linux, and Windows operating systems, on both web browser and desktop.
 Users can access the messenger service on the go with the iOS and Android app.

 The free version is free for everyone and comes with a large feature package.
 The business version, on the other hand, allows you to set up an administrator account with which you can, for example, create chat rooms and invite users.
 The platform allows you to conduct conversations and chats from within the internal communication with external teams and companies – even addresses without a Fleep account can write directly in a chat window and will receive your messages as e-mails.
 In this way, Fleep tries to shorten communication channels without denying companies their familiar structures.